 - even though self raising flour already has rising agents, I still add a little baking powder to give the pancakes extra “oomph”.

 - caster sugar.
-I prefer caster over granulated sugar because the grains of caster dissolves quicker into the batter.
+I prefer caster over granulated sugar because the finer grains of caster sugar dissolve into the batter much faster.
+Using granulated tends to give your pancakes a slightly grainy, speckled look.

 - flavourless oil or cooled melted butter.
 I use either vegetable or sunflower oil in this recipe.
 Using oil makes this recipe even more convenient to make and also makes the pancakes last slightly longer (not that that’s usually a problem!)
 But if you prefer to use melted butter, go for it.